 Later in the episode Damo asked “What is the one thing you will never take for granted again?”
 Marshall responded “Probably just the footy lifestyle, I guess, I miss just seeing the boys every day and you sort of have that spare time so you go out for brekkie or have a latte with them, I just miss doing the simple things like that.”

 From Round 1 to Round 3 Marshall shared the ruck role with Ryder with the duo alternating between playing as a ruck and as a forward.
-The Saints have been able to stretch opposition defences in 2020 by frequently having Marshall or Ryder playing in the forward line along Tim Membrey and Max King.
+The Saints have been able to stretch opposition defences in 2020 by frequently having Marshall or Ryder playing in the forward line along with key forwards Tim Membrey and Max King.

 Ryder was left out of St Kilda’s side from Round 4 to Round 6 with Marshall playing as the Saints sole ruckman.
 After Round 6 St Kilda were seventh on the ladder with three wins and three losses.
 From Round 2 to Round 5 AFL games were being played all around Australia as they would in a typical season however a second wave of coronavirus in Victoria resulted in the Victorian clubs relocating to hubs in other states, mainly Queensland after Round 5 and no AFL matches being played in Melbourne after the first weekend of July.
 St Kilda have been based in Noosa on the Sunshine Coast in South East Queensland.